UBod/pptex/tex/Readme.txt

 =========================

-Your installation works if you can process one of the PPTeX demos included in the ZIP file PPTeX-0.7-doc.zip in the doc\examples\pptex subfolder.
+Your installation works if you can process one of the PPTeX demos included in the ZIP file PPTeX-0.8-doc.zip in the doc\examples\pptex subfolder.

 Modification track:
 ===================

+2025-08-27: Release 0.8: some fixes to make PPTeX compatible with the latest
+            LaTeX release
 2024-02-16: Release 0.7 with additional layouts: FH OOe, HTL Leonding,
             and UB (author)
 2016-02-29: Release 0.6 with new JKU layout and further